gubler/dotfiles/README.md

 * Look through the [bin][bin] subdirectory for a few more.

 ## Prompt
-Currentlt working with [@cowboy's awesome bash prompt](source/50_prompt.sh).
+Currently working with [@cowboy's awesome bash prompt](source/50_prompt.sh).
 It shows git and svn repo status, a timestamp, error exit codes, and even changes color depending on how you've logged in.

 Git repos display as **[branch:flags]** where flags are: